csound-plugins/csound-plugins/docs/opcodes/pvsmagsum.md

 bins via pvstrace and comparing the energy of the selected pv signal to the original signal this renders a quite relyable measurement of the "peakyness" of the signal.

+!!! note

+    See [pvsmagsumn](pvsmagsumn.md) for a more efficient implementation, combining pvsmagsum and pvstrace.

 ## Syntax